Skip to main content

 • darrenhamilton.ca

-• Darren Hamilton
+• Dr. Darren Hamilton

 Dr. Darren Hamilton is an assistant professor of music education and founding director of the University of Toronto Faculty of Music Gospel Choir.
 His research interests lie in gospel music, popular music and Hip Hop pedagogy, in addition to equity, diversity and social justice in music education.
 He is the visionary and lead writer of the #BlackMusicMatters: Hip Hop and Social Justice in Canada MusiCounts Learn resource.
 He is also the co-editor of the forthcoming edited volume, The Why and How of Popular Music Education: A Canadian Perspective.
 He has presented at the PODIUM (Choral Canada), Ontario Music Educators’ Association (OMEA), Association of Popular Music Education (APME), and the International Society of Music Education (ISME) conferences.
 His work has been published in the Canadian Music Educator (CMEA) and Recorder (OMEA) journals.
 Dr. Darren Hamilton was awarded the 2022 JUNO Award for MusiCounts Teacher of the Year.